dotenvx/dotenvx/README.md

   encrypted (apps/app1/.env)
   ```

-  Then to use it.
+  Put it to use.

   ```sh
   $ dotenvx run -fk .env.keys -f apps/app1/.env
   ```

-  Or using a relative path.
+  Use with a relative path.

   ```sh
   $ cd apps/app1